shiroyasha/idiot-proof-vim-writes/README.md

 # Write protection for idiots in Vim

-I created a stupid habit of saving the Vim buffer multiple times in a row.
+I created a bad habit of saving the files multiple times in a row.
 Usually while thinking about other unrelated stuff.

 To protect myself, and to fix this habit, I have created this Vim plugin that